 Alfonso Ribeiro: Dancing His Way To Health

-Alfonso Ribeiro created a name for himself as the loveable, dancing character “Carlton” on The Fresh Prince of Bel-Air with Will Smith.
+Alfonso Ribeiro created a name for himself as the lovable, dancing character “Carlton” on The Fresh Prince of Bel-Air with Will Smith.
 But many may not remember that Alfonso has been dancing long before his early 20’s.

 Ribeiro began his career at the age of eight.
 He first gained recognition in 1983, when he played a leading role in the Broadway musical The Tap Dance Kid.
 He received positive reviews for his performance, and was nominated for an Outer Critics Circle Award.